fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ### DistributedSampler

-Since each process should train on different data, you need a DistributedSampler.
+Each process should train on different data, so you need a DistributedSampler.
 It splits the dataset so each process gets a unique subset.
-Without it, all processes would see the same data, defeating the purpose of distributed training.
+Without it, all processes see the same data, defeating the purpose of distributed training.

 ```python
 from torch.utils.data import DataLoader, DistributedSampler